survivejs/react-book/manuscript/12_authoring_libraries.md

   entry: config.paths.src,
   externals: {
     react: 'react'
-    /* more complicated mapping for lodash */
+    // Use more complicated mapping for lodash.
-    /* we need to access it differently depending */ /* on the environment */
+    // We need to access it differently depending
+    // on the environment.
     lodash: {
       commonjs: 'lodash',
       commonjs2: 'lodash',